MartinBradbury/MEB-wildlife-photography/README.md

    *Google Fonts was used to import different font styles to be used in styling of the website.

 3. [Git](https://git-scm.com/)
-   *Git was used to store the projects code after being phushed from Git.
+   *Git was used to store the projects code after being pushed from Git.

 4. [GitHub](https://github.com/)
    *GitHub is used to store the projects code after being pushed from Git.